gyrospectre/squyre/README.md

 You can also check out the following generic overview, over at Medium! https://v22bis.medium.com/avoiding-security-alert-hell-introducing-squyre-b8add502e3c6

 ## Enrichment Functions
 It's easy to add enrichment functions, and more will be added over time.
-Feel free to PR and contribute!

-Currently supported:
-- Alienvault OTX (https://otx.alienvault.com/) : Open Threat Exchange is the neighborhood watch of the global intelligence community.
-(Indicator types: ipv4, domain, url)
-- Greynoise (https://www.greynoise.io/) : Tells security analysts what not to worry about.
-(Indicator types: ipv4)
-- IP API (https://ipapi.com/) : IP address geolocation information.
-(Indicator types: ipv4)
-- CrowdStrike Falcon (https://www.crowdstrike.com/endpoint-security-products/falcon-platform/) : Primarily utilising Falcon X for threat intelligence.
-(Indicator types: ipv4, domain, sha256, hostname)
+See https://gyrospectre.github.io/squyre/functions/ for a list of current providers.